 We can decrease the churn rate by leveraging the value proposition to the customers.
 These are the actions that we can do:

-- Making sure the customers are aware of the features and improve their journey
+- Make sure the customers are aware of the features and improve their journey

-- Targeting the right customers so they would buy the product with the price offered
+- Targeting the right customers so they would buy the product at the price offered

 - Ensuring that the price is realistic

-- Renewing the products to make it stay relevant
+- Renewing the products to make them stay relevant

 - Trying to improve customer retention with excellent customer service and good communication

 It’s impossible to have no churn at all.
-However, one thing for sure, companies can always enhance customer engagement.
-Use Customer Relationship Management (CRM) software for better and easier customer management.
+However, one thing is for sure, companies can always enhance customer engagement.
+Use CRM Software for better and easier customer management.